 [Section 5H inserted by No. 40 of 1987 s.
 20.]

-6. Enrolment officers and returning officers
+6. Enrolment officers and returning officers, appointment of

 (1) The Electoral Commissioner may appoint such enrolment officers and returning officers as may be required for the effective administration of this Act.